 With sound design, there will be projects where the client needs the format in their native platform.
 Meaning they want you to mold the sounds with their tools and sometimes you won’t be familiar with the tools, so you’ll have to figure them out…Learn as you go.

 I remember the first time I had to work with a game engine.
 The first thing I thought was “you guys can just take the wav and import them”, but that’s not what they wanted.
 They wanted me to tweak the sounds within the engine and then deliver the project file so I had to learn the game engine well enough to work with the audio.
 It was frustrating, but an excellent learning experience.

 How Much You’ll Be Paid In Sound Design?

 How much does a sound designer make?
-That’s the most popular question I get when I talk Sound design.
+That’s the most popular question I get when I talk about Sound design.

 Here’s the answer:

 You’ll be paid whatever you and the client negotiate.
 I’ve had projects that paid $4,000 and up as well projects that paid as low as $50.00.
 Again, whatever you and the client negotiate.
-Some gigs will allow you to negotiate price, others will be fixed rates.
+Some gigs will allow you to negotiate prices, others will be fixed rates.

 If you’re fortunate enough to be in a situation where you can negotiate, be smart about it.
 Negotiate for more work vs more pay.
 Some will tell you to charge big because you’ll never know when you’ll get another project.

-I think this is a silly idea especially when starting out.
+I think this is a silly idea, especially when starting out.

-Having more projects on your resume looks better when approaching new clients; they have no idea what you’ve charged previously so don’t get into mindset of
+Having more projects on your resume looks better when approaching new clients; they have no idea what you’ve charged previously so don’t get into the mindset of

 “If I start off cheap it’ll be impossible to raise my rates later”